sdaitzman/elementary-os-install-utility/README.md

 ### I make a number of assumptions about your Mac

-1. I assume it’s fairly recent, with an Intel core-i3/i5/i7 processor
+1. I assume it’s fairly recent, with a core-i3/i5/i7 processor (64-bit EFI only) - hackintosh not officially supported

-2. I assume you do not have Filevault or Bootcamp.
-If you do, this app will work but you’ll be unable to boot without repairs.
+2. I assume you do not have Filevault or Bootcamp turned on.
+If you do, this app will work but you’ll probably be unable to boot without repairs.

 3. I assume your Mac’s low-level partition setup is relatively standard.
 If you haven’t gone far out of your way to change it, it